Skip to main content

 Go to the Consolidated List to search the names of designated persons and entities.

-If you become aware that you are holding an asset of a designated person or entity, you are required to freeze (hold) that asset and notify the AFP as soon as possible.
+If you form an opinion that you are holding an asset of a designated person or entity, you are required to freeze (hold) that asset and notify the Australian Federal Police as soon as practicable.
 Go to What You Need to Do for more information.

 Travel bans

-All persons designated for The Taliban sanctions regime are prohibited from travelling to or entering Australia.
+All persons designated for the Taliban sanctions regime are prohibited from entering or transiting through Australia.

 Sanctions Permits